Forest-Economics-Goettingen/optimLanduse/README.md

 Fig. 5 corresponds to Fig. 3 in Gosling et al. (2020).
 The higher the uncertainty level, the higher the uncertainty spaces of the indicators.
 Here, the composition of land-cover alternatives is relatively stable across different uncertainty levels (Fig. 5).
+An uValue of 0 leads to Portfolios without consideration of risk.
+Here, the results corresponds to an ordinary (non-robust) reference point approach.
 Comparing portfolios of uValue 0 with uValue 3, the share of forest decreases slightly from 41.2% to 34.3% and silvopasture from 45.9% to 44.9%.
 The share of crops decreases from 12.9% to 1%.
 At the same time, the shares of pasture increased from 0% to 9.6% and that of plantation from 0% to 10.2%.

 Alley cropping does not appear in any portfolio at any uncertainty level.
 It does not, on average, contribute best to any indicator.
 At